 Length of Education

 If you’re a working adult, you may not have the time to dedicate yourself to a four-year education to earn a bachelor’s degree.
 For those who work the typical 9 to 5, this makes trade school appealing.
-You can land some of the best trade school jobs within two years.
+You can land some of the best trade school jobs within one or two years.

 As mentioned, trade schools only take up to two years to complete.
 Some programs even take less than a year.
 If you’re working a full-time job, trade schools are a good alternative to university education.
 You’ll also gain on-the-job training and practical skills are often more valuable than theoretical knowledge.